DreamMatterLabs/DreamMatterLabs.github.io/privacy.md

         <div class="post-content">
 	    <h2 class="fs-4 fw-bold">Overview</h2>

 	    <p>At Dream Matter Labs, your privacy is important to us and we will always try to treat you and your personal information with care and respect.
-Consequently, this Privacy Policy outlines our privacy practices regarding your personal information.
-We may update this from time to time based on personal, operational, legal, or regulatory reasons.</p>
+Consequently, this Privacy Policy outlines our privacy practices regarding your personal information.</p>

+            <p>We may update this from time to time based on personal, operational, legal, or regulatory reasons.</p>

             <p>If you have questions or complaints, please contact us <a class="post-link" href="mailto:{{ site.email }}">here</a>.</p>
-	    <p></p>

 	    <h2 class="fs-4 fw-bold">Data Collection</h2>

    	    {% if site.analytics.google %}